Panhandle Milling’s 2020 Guide to Holiday Entertaining

 5. Cut into shapes with any cookie cutter.
 Place cookies 1 inch apart on an ungreased cookie sheet.

-6. Bake for 8-10 minutes in the oven.
+6. Bake in the oven for 8-10 minutes.
 Cool completely.
 Frost if desired.
 Enjoy!

 Soft Ginger Molasses Cookies